sarrietav-dev/braindump/content/source material/videos/Ricky Gervais — The Bible will be forgotten.md

   - faith
   - apologetics
 ---
-Link to the video: [Ricky Gervais: The Bible Will Be Forgotten by Cross Examined](https://youtu.be/Kdlp7rUq124?si=lX4Av7B5EF2Fa2bh)
+Link to the video:

+<iframe width="560" height="315" src="https://www.youtube.com/embed/Kdlp7rUq124?si=gteehS7v09zJZgdW" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

 In this video a guy ask how Frank Turrek would respond to a statement that the British comedian Ricky Gervais said: “If we burn all science books and all religious texts, in a couple of thousands of years, the science books will be back, but religion will be forgotten”.